Liver and Gallbladder Flush

 Removing Gallstones from the Body

 This recipe has been adapted from several sources after many practical trials.
 The liquid measures are flexible as a smaller person may require less, a larger person more.
+The Epsom salt required has been reduced to 1/3 of the original measure.
 The first time you do this cleanse you'll likely follow the recipe like a pharmaceutical chemist due to the unfamiliar ingredients, but after your first or second flush you'll find you can adjust the ingredients intuitively to suit your body type.

 To your health!